AI in Marketing Automation

 It is quite challenging to convert the context into timely action.
 AI supports three core needs- scale, timing and precision.

-Better Timing Decision
+Better Timing Decisions

 Message timing is an important element in campaign performance.
 Sending an early message may disrupt, whereas sending one too late may lose interest.